leonawicz/tabr/README.md

 </h4>

-See the [R-Music](https://github.com/r-music) organization on GitHub for more R packages related to music data extraction and analysis.<br/>The R-Music [blog](https://r-music.rbind.io/) provides package introductions and examples.
+See the <a href="https://github.com/r-music">R-Music</a> organization on GitHub for more R packages related to music data extraction and analysis.
+The R-Music <a href="https://r-music.rbind.io/">blog</a>
+provides package introductions and examples.

 </div>